-In this lesson, we shall learn how to use ‘is’ to describe continuous action.
+In this lesson, we shall learn how to use ‘is’ to describe continuous action in the present tense.

 In this sentence, ‘is’ is used with another verb.